1954 Gator Bowl (December): Game summary

 Five plays after Del Shofner fumbled the ball on the opening return (which Auburn recovered at the Baylor 27), Joe Childress scored on a 7-yard run to make it 7-0 with 11:54 in the 1st quarter.
 A 63-yard drive in 9 plays culminated with a Reuben Saage touchdown plunge to make it tied with 7:05 in the first quarter.
 Fob James broke the tie with his 43-yard touchdown run in the 2nd quarter.
 Jimmy Long's catch of Bobby Freeman's touchdown pass from 6 yards out made it 21-7 with only :17 remaining in the 1st half.
 Childress rushed for his second touchdown plunge midway through the quarter to make it 28-7.
 L. G. Dupre made it 28-14 on his 38-yard dash with 4:25 to go in the 3rd, but Auburn sealed the deal with a Freeman touchdown run near the end of the third quarter.
 Joe Childress rushed for 134 yards on 20 carries with 2 touchdowns in a winning MVP effort for Auburn.
 Billy Hooper threw 9-of-15 for 112 yards for Baylor in a losing MVP effort.

+The attendance for the game was 34,408.